Javascript is not enabled.

 New Mexico

-Vaccine and testing regulations: With the end of the state public health emergency March 31 and of the federal emergency May 11, there are no longer any vaccine or testing requirements in place.
+Vaccine and testing regulations: With the end of the state public health emergency on March 31, 2023, and of the federal emergency the following May, there are no vaccine or testing requirements in place.

 More information: Check the state health department’s COVID-19 page.